Is there anything more worrying To a dog parent than Loss of appetite in dogs?

 No There isn’t!.
 Because the first thing that comes to mind is “My baby is sick!”

 Be very careful here and take these signs VERY SERIOUSLY!

-Especially if your Pup is no longer fond of her favourite snack / food.
-For example if you pup is normally (very) fond of boiled eggs (which by the way are fantastic and densely packed with nutrition) and all of a sudden if she no longer jumps up 10 meters to get that piece of boiled egg, then this could be a sign of a serious health issue.
+Especially if your Pup is no longer fond of her favourite snack/dog food.
+For example if your pup is normally (very) fond of boiled eggs (which by the way are fantastic and densely packed with nutrition) and all of a sudden if she no longer jumps up 10 vertical meters to get that piece of boiled egg, then this could be a sign of a serious health issue.
 Very sadly my darling Kimmi showed the same symptoms before she passed away! 🙁 🙁

 - 1 How to motivate a dog to eat?

 - 2 Dog not eating – How to figure out whether my dog is sick or just not willing to eat?

 - 3 Common reasons for Loss of appetite and diarrhea in dogs